sunsided/stm32f3disco-led-roulette/README.md

 # STM32F3 Discovery

-The LED Roulette example on the [STM32F3 Discovery](https://www.st.com/en/evaluation-tools/stm32f3discovery.html) board, written in Rust.
-An experiment to get started with embedded development in Rust, as well as testing the IDE based development and debugging experience in JetBrains CLion while using Rust.
+The LED Roulette example on the [STM32F3 Discovery](https://www.st.com/en/evaluation-tools/stm32f3discovery.html) board, on steroids, written in Rust.
+An experiment to get started with embedded development in Rust, as well as testing the IDE based development and debugging experience in JetBrains ~~CLion while using Rust~~ RustRover.

 <div align="center">
   <img src="docs/led-roulette.webp" alt="Moving LEDs on the STM32F3 Discovery board"/>